abiyselassie22/IBM-Data-Science/2. Tools for Data Science/Readme.md

 ## Summary

 This course teaches the popular tools in Data Science and how to use them.
 It involves Data Science libraries & packages, datasets, machine learning models, kernels, various open source, commercial, Big data & cloud-based tools.
-It outlines key topics such as "What Do Data Scientists Do?", "Foundations of Big data", "Deep Learning & Machine Learning", "Data Science in Business", "Careers and Recruiting in Data Science", "The Report Structure".

 ## Weekly Modules